 The underlying teaching philosophy is "learning by doing."
 Thus, the class will minimize time spent in formal lecture and maximize time spent in exercises and other activities that promote learning.
-One of the exercises will be a stock market simulation in which class members will buy and sell shares of stock using real money.
 Another component of the class will be a team project.
 In teams of three, class members perform research for a behavioral finance topic.
 After analyzing the data, they will present the results orally and in a written report at the end of the term.